 - Create a power of attorney (Scotland) or a lasting power of attorney (England or Wales).

-- Create an advance directive (Scotland) or an advance decision to refuse treatment (England or Wales).
+- advance decision to refuse treatment (England or Wales)

 - Write a will.